Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 3. Create a concise 'How do I...?' wiki of curated links.

+4. Convert and transcribe code to YT videos as many of us find more motivation and understanding from watching compared to reading.

 Whilst developing this book, I came across one of the best resources for PyTest - [pytest-with-eric.com](https://pytest-with-eric.com/).
 Combined with the PyTest book by [Brian Okken](https://pythontest.com/), they have helped me gain a deeper understanding of PyTest.

 I enjoy building Plugins and I an developing a PyTest Hooks and Plugin online video course that teaches how to create many lite versions of well lnown plugins such as: